-By default, tasks and runbooks in Airplane have "team access" permissions—anyone on the team can access and execute.
+By default, tasks in Airplane have "team access" permissions—anyone on the team can access and execute.
 Airplane supports role-based access control, allowing you to customize which users have access.

-Editing permissions is done from the UI.
-As an example, let's edit a task in your library.
+Editing permissions can be done from the UI or from code.
+As an example, let's edit permissions for a task in your library by clicking on the "Share" button.
 (For a guide on creating tasks, see Build a SQL task or Build a task with code).

 When specifying explicit permissions, you can choose users or groups to assign "roles" to.
 "Roles" are groups of permissions that you'll want to apply together, e.g. a "Viewer" role has all the permissions needed to read but not execute a task.